materna-se/fegen/book/src/reference/data_model/embeddables.md

     // ...

     @Embedded
-    private Location location;
+    private Coordinates location;

+    @Projection(name = "baseProjection", types = {City::class})
+    interface BaseProjection {
+        // ...
+        Coordinates getLocation();
     }
+}
 ```

+Take note that you also need to add `@Embedded` fields to your base projection.
 FeGen will generate a `location` field in the `City` type that will contain the two fields `longitude` and `latitude`.

 At the time of writing, FeGen only supports primitive fields in `@Embeddable` classes.
 This means that using types other than boolean, numbers and strings (like entities) won't work.